jsdelivrbot/ReduxBlogApp-1/README.md

 ***1. Familiar with Git?***

-Clone this repo, install dependencies, then start the node webpack process with the following:
+Clone this repo, install dependencies, then start the node webpack process with the following commands:

 ```
 	> git clone https://github.com/jstowers/ReduxBlogApp.git